pulse2percept/pulse2percept/doc/topics/implants.rst

 An implant in pulse2percept describes **where stimulation is delivered**: the electrodes, their geometry, their location, and the stimulus assigned to them.
-It does not by itself predict what someone sees.

-That separation is important:
+It fits into the modeling pipeline as follows:

 ::

-    image / video -> Encoder -> electrical Stimulus -> implant -> model -> Percept
+    image / video -> Encoder -> electrical Stimulus -> IMPLANT -> model -> Percept
                                                     geometry    physiology

 The implant says where the stimulation goes.
 The